 You have several choices regarding your use of the FinCare website.
 In general, you are not required to provide personal information when you visit our website.
-However, if you make an enquiry or subscribe to receive information about our services, events and industry updates or wish to apply for a job, provision of certain personal information will generally be required to facilitate such requests.
+However, if you make an inquiry or subscribe to receive information about our services, events and industry updates or wish to apply for a job, the provision of certain personal information will generally be required to facilitate such requests.

 We understand the importance of protecting the privacy of children, especially in an online environment.
 Our website is not intentionally designed for, or directed at, children under the age of 13.

 It is our policy to never knowingly collect or maintain information about any person under the age of 13, except as part of a specific engagement to provide services which necessitates such personal information be collected, for the purposes of ensuring compliance with our auditor independence policies, or as otherwise required by law.

 - Gaining Access to Personal Information we Hold